craigxchen/craigxchen.github.io/index.md

 While at Duke, I have worked on research projects in the fields of **partial differential equations (mixing)**, **theoretical machine learning**, and **analytic number theory**.
 I am now working as a Quantitative Trader at SIG (Susquehanna) in New York.

+In my free time, I've re-started taking classical piano very seriously.
+I'm also getting into game dev.
+Feel free to reach out if you want to talk about anything.

 <!--- two columns with headshot
 <div class="row">
   <div class="col-md-4" markdown="1">